Aircraft camouflage: Air camouflage

 Camouflage for an airborne aircraft may attempt to provide concealment with colours resembling the background.
 For example, until 1941, Royal Air Force fighters were painted in ground colours (dark green and brown) above, and sky colours below.
 However, aircraft were being lost, and pilots reported that the colours used made their fighters conspicuously darker than the sky.
-The Air Fighting Development Unit at RAF Duxford studied the problem, and in the summer of 1941 replaced the dark brown with a paler color, "ocean grey"; the sky blue on the underside was similarly replaced by a paler "sea grey" to reduce visibility against the bright sky.
+The Air Fighting Development Unit at RAF Duxford studied the problem, and in the summer of 1941 replaced the dark brown with a paler colour, "ocean grey"; the sky blue on the underside was similarly replaced by a paler "sea grey" to reduce visibility against the bright sky.
 Similar adjustments were made by the Luftwaffe.
-Towards the end of the war, allied air superiority made visible light camouflage less important, and some American aircraft were flown in unpainted (silver colored) metal to save weight.
+Towards the end of the war, allied air superiority made visible light camouflage less important, and some American aircraft were flown in unpainted (silver coloured) metal to save weight.

 Night camouflage

 Military aircraft flying at night have often been painted black or other dark colours, applied to just the underside of some aircraft and to the entirety of others, in the hope of reducing the risk of being seen in enemy searchlights or by night fighters.
 However, aircraft camouflaged with black paint are actually darker than the night sky, making them more visible to observers not using searchlights.
-The undersides of Heinkel 111 night bombers were painted black.
+The undersides of Heinkel He 111 night bombers were painted black.
 The De Havilland Mosquito was similarly initially painted black when used as a night fighter; matte black was found to be the best at reducing the aircraft's visibility against searchlights, but the aircraft's speed was reduced by 15 mph compared to glossy black, which, being smoother, produced less drag.
 Since, however, black camouflage made the planes conspicuous on moonlit nights and against cloud, a variation of a day camouflage scheme was eventually chosen.